mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-component.md

     print("x is false.")
 ```

-As the boolen toggle is changed, the `x` value changes.
+As the Boolean toggle is changed, the `x` value changes.
 The `print` method will out put a string to the out of the component.

 ## Output parameters

 Like the inputs, you can define as many outputs or returns as you need when you “zoom in” and push the “+” sign.
 Unlike input parameters, there are no default datatypes associated with output.
-The output datatype can assign inside your script.
+The output datatype will be assigned inside your script.

 To actually send information to the output from the script, simply assign the value(s) to the output variable name.
-For intance in this case the output is *a*:
+For instance, in this case the output is *a*:

 ![{{ site.baseurl }}/images/ghpython-component.png]({{ site.baseurl }}/images/ghpython-component.png){: .img-center width="30%"}